devinterp.optim package

 torch.utils.hooks.RemoveableHandle

-register_load_state_dict_pre_hook(hook: Callable[[Optimizer, Dict[str, Any]], Dict[str, Any] | None], prepend: bool = False) RemovableHandle
+register_load_state_dict_pre_hook(hook: Callable[[Optimizer, dict[str, Any]], dict[str, Any] | None], prepend: bool = False) RemovableHandle

 Register a load_state_dict pre-hook which will be called before load_state_dict() is called.
 It should have the following signature: